Mora (canton)

 Mora is the seventh canton in the San José province of Costa Rica.
+Its head city is Colón.

 Toponymy

 Originally designated as Pacaca, a cacique name, the canton's name was changed to Mora in honor of Juan Rafael Mora Porras (1814-1860), the second President of Costa Rica.

 History

 The canton of Pacaca was established by a decree of 25 May 1883.